HoffsMH/super-rentals/notes/notes.md

 * Also: apparently when we call a helper from within a template we are implicitly calling it with an array. even if we only give one argument.

     * seems like we might be calling ```ourPropertyThatisActuallyAFunction.call(this, [arg1, arg2, arg3])```
+    * this is called destructuring and its from es6 apparently